justynapt/geneticimprovementofsoftware.github.io/index.md

 {: style="text-align:center"}
 ![](./misc_images/icse2019.jpg)

 The 6th Workshop on Genetic Improvement was held at the International Conference on Software Engineering ([ICSE](https://conf.researchr.org/home/icse-2019)), 2019, Montreal, Canada, on **Tuesday, 28th of May 2019**.
-Detials can be found [here](./gi2019icse.md).
+Details can be found [here](./gi2019icse.md).